Lindsay Hansen Park: Year of Polygamy

 In 2014, Park founded the Year of Polygamy podcast, where she details the history of Mormon polygamy with particular emphasis on the lives and experiences of women.
 Starting with individual episodes giving biographical sketches of 34 women who were sealed to Joseph Smith, it goes on to cover the impact of plural marriage on the history of Latter Day Saints in the nineteenth century, and on to the present day continuance of the practice by Mormon fundamentalists.

 The podcast was referenced in a New York Times article on Leslie Olpin Petersen's Forgotten Wives series of paintings.

 Sunstone podcast

 In January 2019, Sunstone launched a new family of podcasts.
-Park has participated in a number of them, both as a guest (reviewing news in Mormonism and introducing Sunstone's equivalent of Firesides) and as a host covering the Mormon context for topics such as women's work with refugees, healing from abuse, the murder of Matthew Shepard, how various Mormon communities can better converse with one another, and history (including the creation story in Mormonism, Lucy Mack Smith, Joseph Smith's siblings, magic and Mormonism, Mormon scriptures, stories from Kirtland, and early “bad boys” in the Mormon movement including Hiram Page, Oliver Cowdery, and William McLellin).
+Park has participated in a number of them, both as a guest (reviewing news in Mormonism and introducing Sunstone's equivalent of Firesides) and as a co-host with Bryan Buchanan covering the Mormon context for topics such as women's work with refugees, healing from abuse, the murder of Matthew Shepard, how various Mormon communities can better converse with one another, and history (including the creation story in Mormonism, Lucy Mack Smith, Joseph Smith's siblings, magic and Mormonism, Mormon scriptures, stories from Kirtland, and early “bad boys” in the Mormon movement including Hiram Page, Oliver Cowdery, and William McLellin).